lkodinsson/MARS/Fantasy/Spellcasting.md

 **Duration:** Indefinite (concentration, range of 30m)
 **Resist:** Willpower

 You touch an object or surface, causing it to radiate light like a torch in a 10m radius.
 In daylight or a well lit area the magical light is unnoticeable.
 Creatures who are sensitive to bright lights are treated as blinded while they are within the light radius.
-This spell can be maintained for as long as desired, but if the effect itself reaches too far from you, the effect is ended.
 This spell and the darkness spell cancel each other out.

 ## Magic Weapon